couchbase/couchbase-php-client/MIGRATION_FROM_3_x.md

 ## Error Handling

-SDKv4 moved exceptions into `\Couchbase\Exception` namespace, so if the application used to catch and handle exceptions from SDK, those places should update to use new names.
+SDKv4 moved exceptions into the `\Couchbase\Exception` namespace, so if the application used to catch and handle exceptions from the SDK, those places should update to use the new names.

 <table>
     <thead>